 That gap has enormous implications.
 A person struggling in silence finally builds up the courage to ask for help and are met with people that have no idea how to support them.
 At best, it causes a lot of awkward conversations.
 At worst, it cuts off help-seeking as soon as it begins or allows a well-intentioned person to say or do something that causes more harm than good.

-We knew we needed better
+We knew we needed better education

 ; an open and accessible space where anyone can go to learn how to be there for their loved ones when they're struggling.